segemun/sequelize-search-builder/README.md

 }
 ```

-If _condition parameter is absent - "and" will be use by default
+If _condition parameter is absent - "and" will be used by default

 #### Order:
 ```javascript